 Cancer and its treatment cause symptoms and side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called supportive or palliative care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medications, nutritional support, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medications, nutritional support, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each option in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment and supportive care options.
-During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.